On Campus Activities Westmont College Student Association (WCSA)

-- You'll immediately receive a confirmation e-mail message
+- You'll immediately receive a confirmation e-mail

 Any Westmont student, faculty or staff member is eligible to submit a funding request to WCSA.
 WCSA strives to utilize its budget to meet the needs of our campus and our student body.
 Past proposals have included funding the purchase of fruit trees for the Westmont garden and partnering with the library to provide coffee and snacks during finals week.
 Funds have also supported student initiated events such as film festivals and movie screenings.